ve345/CS193HW1/README.md

 #### Task 7

 Copy the `Programs/Java` directory into the `Homework/CS180` folder, while renaming the `Java` directory `Project_1`. <br>
-*Hint: please refer to the cp section examples for help*
+*Hint: please refer to the cp section examples of the Terminal Guide for help*

 #### Task 8